-The University of Tennessee - Nashville Family Medicine Residency Program received its initial accreditation in January 2014.
-The primary site for the program is Saint Thomas Rutherford Hospital in Murfreesboro.
-Saint Thomas Rutherford Hospital was estabilished in 1927, and in 2010 moved into a new, $268 million facility that is equipped with state-of-the-art technology and 286 all-private patient rooms.
+The University of Tennessee at Murfreesboro Family Medicine Residency Program received its initial accreditation in January 2014.
+The primary site for the program is Ascension Saint Thomas Rutherford in Murfreesboro.
+Ascension Saint Thomas Rutherford was established in 1927, and in 2010 moved into a new, $268 million facility that is equipped with state-of-the-art technology and 286 all-private patient rooms.
 The program's clinic is a newly renovated 16,000 square foot facility that is in the heart of the community that we serve.